-It’s just a short walk after breakfast to the harbourside this morning, where you board the vessel of a local skipper for a one-hour cruise on the (usually) calm waters of Mevagissey.
-This rustic, repurposed fishing boat gives a true flavour of Cornish fishing and your skipper is full of stories of the history of the village and life here stretching back many centuries.
+This morning we recommend you take a short walk after breakfast to the harbourside this morning, where you board the vessel of a local skipper for a one-hour cruise on the (usually) calm waters of Mevagissey.
+With tickets available upon boarding, this rustic, repurposed fishing boat gives a true flavour of Cornish fishing and your skipper is full of stories of the history of the village and life here stretching back many centuries.
 If you’re lucky, you’ll even spot playful dolphins alongside the craft.

 Another day of intense relaxation if you so wish.
 Perhaps take time to get lost in a book with coffee on the terrace at your hotel, then descend to the village for a just-caught seafood lunch or a takeaway crab sandwich.
 While out, take a glass of scrumpy at an authentic Cornish pub, before picking up a souvenir or two.
 If you fancy something a little further afield, maybe take a 25-minute taxi-ride to the incredible Eden Project, a fascinating place to spend the day.